 According to him, our businessmen and women lack the requisite support of their state governments which their Chinese counterparts do enjoy.

-“We are the only black race that can mimick the Chinese style of doing business, but unfortunately our business players do not get government’s support like that of their Chinese counterparts.
+“We are the only black race that can mimic the Chinese style of doing business, but unfortunately our business players do not get the government’s support like that of their Chinese counterparts.